Skip to main content

 If you do not respond in time:

-• case may proceed without your input
+• case may proceed without partner input

 • automatic escalation may occur